 There is much to do once you arrive in the US and before you are ready to begin classes.
 Understand all the procedures involved and your responsibilities—arrival on campus, completing the legally required check-in process with global services, attending the mandatory international student orientation program etc.

-Check-In with the Center for Global Services through RGLOBAL
+Check-In with Rutgers Global–International Student and Scholar Services through RGLOBAL